githubcatw/PyDM/README.md

     - open your terminal or command prompt and navigate to pyidm folder then type below command <br>
         `python setup.py install`

-    - run PyIDM from Terminal by typing:<br>
+    - run PyDM from Terminal by typing:<br>
         `python -m pyidm`     or  just `pyidm`

 5. **Examples:**